 I’m particularly passionate about helping individuals who are suffering from mental health issues, trauma, family issues, or who are questioning and struggling to come to terms with their identity (be it gender, sexuality, cultural, you name it!) or where they want to go in life.
-I also have extensive experience working with teenagers with learning disabilities, seniors in care home settings, as well as adults in the community from low-income backgrounds.
+I also have extensive experience working with teenagers with learning disabilities, seniors in care home settings, adults in the community from low-income backgrounds, as well as those struggling with addictions and substance use issues.

 My interest in providing psychotherapy mostly stems from myself and my own struggles as a youth to discover who I am, where I fit in the world, and how to feel comfortable in my own skin but not knowing how to express any of this to anyone.
 In the end, I learned how to help myself, but the journey was hard and I wouldn’t ask anyone to go through it alone if they don’t need to, which is hopefully where I can come in to your life.